 - Women who need to avoid eye make-up (which has a tendency to look “caked-on” or to disappear into skin folds as lines and creases develop and deepen)

-- Men and women who feel that their self esteem or confidence are affected by their concerns and feelings about their ageing facial appearance
+- Men and women who feel that their self esteem or confidence is affected by their concerns and feelings about their ageing facial appearance

-How will you feel after blepharoplasty surgery and what is the recovery period like?
+How will you Feel After Blepharoplasty Surgery and what is the Recovery Period?

 It is usual for patients to take at least a week away from work to recover following this procedure.
 Patients are especially asked to avoid direct sunbathing on the eye area for at least twelve months following surgery.

-You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Blepharoplasty (eyelid/ eyebag removal surgery) treatment.
+You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Blepharoplasty – Eyelid / Eyebag Removal Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you able to use your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Healthcare